CheMixHub: Datasets and Benchmarks for Chemical Mixture Property Prediction: Benchmark

 \paragraph{Mixture representation level} We explore two possible interaction modules: DeepSets \cite{zaheer2017deep} and self-attention \cite{vaswani2017attention}, which can be thought of as enabling one-body and two-body interactions between molecules in the mixture, respectively.
 We consider six different types of permutation invariant aggregation operations: mean, max, attention-based aggregation \cite{vaswani2017attention}, principal neighborhood aggregation (PNA) \cite{corso2020principal}, PNA scaled according to the number of component in the mixture and set2set \cite{vinyals2015order} which yields the mixture embedding.
 We then consider two different ways of incorporating the mixture context into it: 1) concatenation 2) using a FiLM layer.

-\paragraph{Output level} We consider using either a fully-connected predictive head that directly outputs a predicted value, or for tasks that consists in predicting properties which are temperature dependent, predicting the parameters of the Arrhenius equation which is then used to determine the final outputted value (see Section \ref{sec:physics-exp}).
+\paragraph{Output level} We consider using either a fully-connected predictive head that directly outputs a predicted value, or for tasks that are known to be modeled by an Arrhenius relationship, predicting the parameters of the Arrhenius equation and using it to determine the final outputted value (see Section \ref{sec:physics-exp}).

 \paragraph{Baseline} To establish a strong non-deep learning baseline, we provide comparison with a gradient-boosted random forest model, XGBoost \cite{chen2016xgboost} using \textsc{RDKit} descriptors or \textsc{MolT5} embeddings molecular features.
 These features are linearly combined with their respective molecular context and then concatenated with the overall mixture context to form the input for XGBoost (details in Section \ref{sec:xgboost-baseline}).